3 Day Cradle Mountain Trip

 After your beer tasting, add your favourites to your growing hamper, and head to the mural-filled town of Sheffield.
 If you come across a local walking his alpaca on a lead down the main street, or a curious man wielding a yoyo out the front of the Emporium don’t be afraid to strike up a chat.
 The locals are friendly, and very proud of the paintings that adorn their buildings.

+From here, drive through to the Promised Land (we’re not kidding) where you can enjoy an afternoon pancake feast at Tasmazia.
 Back on the road, your drive begins to feel more alpine in nature as you head for your final destination, Cradle Mountain.
 Now late in the afternoon, slow your speed for local wildlife coming out at dusk.
 Try not to leave your arrival too late or you’ll miss a glimpse of the main attraction – Cradle Mountain.
 If you’re lucky you’ll catch sunset over Dove Lake, only a few metres from the car park.

 Check into your Cradle Mountain Hotel accommodation for the next two nights and enjoy a well-earned rest.
 Dine at Quoll’s Restaurant, followed by a Tasmanian single malt at Brushtail’s Bar.
 Your pillow isn’t far away.